projectbismark/bismark-passive/PRIVACY.md

   differentiate between classes of devices (e.g. a video game console vs. a desktop computer).
-- BISmark-Passive counts the number of times your devices communicate with popular Internet domains.
+- BISmark-Passive counts the number of times your devices communicate with popular Internet domains and subdomains.
+For example, if you visit http://maps.google.com, we will record `maps.google.com`, because `google.com` is on the list of popular domains.
 We collect this information to understand the frequency with which people access popular Internet sites.
 The set of domains that are monitored is based on the Alexa "Top Sites" list (http://www.alexa.com/topsites), and you can alter this list of monitored domains, or completely disable this collection activity.
 - BISmark-Passive records the types of network applications your devices use,